 Berlin, besides being relatively cheap has also the advantage of being a huge city with numerous options given that in this same city one can live on a few hundred bucks straight and decent close to some millionaire celebrity whose limit is the sky.
 So to say, with few managing skills you are in for the kill.

-Most of the top universities not only in this city but overall in the entire country are free of charge.
-However before you get ahead of yourself, there’s no such thing as free lunch; yes most of the Universities are free of charge but there is this thing called “Semesterbeitrag” considered a semester contribution that is mandatory and it ranges from 250 to several hundreds of Euros depending on the University.
+As of October 2014, all of the Universities are free of charge; Germany has finally approved the abolition of tuition fees in the country.
+However before you get ahead of yourself, there’s no such thing as free lunch; yes all of the Universities are free of charge now but there is this thing called “Semesterbeitrag” considered a semester contribution that is mandatory and it ranges from 250 to several hundreds of Euros depending on the University.
 The benefits of this so-called contribution are the access to free public transport in and around the city area which long-term saves loads and loads of money.

 Public transport in Germany is comfortable, fast and efficient.
 For the ones who appreciate weekend getaways and wish to explore the country, there is the Bahn- Card purchased annually that offers discounts ranging from 25%, 50% and 100%, basically a free ticket.

 The annual price of this card varies from 57 EUR second-class to 114 EUR first-class under the 25% discount up to the 100% discount costing 4080 EUR second-class and 6400 EUR first-class.